rodeofx/OpenWalter/README.md

 Walter is suite of plugins using USD for various DCCs and renderer.

-It's main goal is to stay as much as possible in the [*USD Stage*](http://graphics.pixar.com/usd/docs/USD-Glossary.html#USDGlossary-Stage) loaded through a DCC in order to increase the ineractivity and limit the import/export time.
+It's main goal is to stay as much as possible in the [*USD Stage*](http://graphics.pixar.com/usd/docs/USD-Glossary.html#USDGlossary-Stage) loaded through a DCC in order to increase the interactivity and limit the import/export time.

 The DCC communicate with the *USD Stage* to access or modify specific [*USD prim*](http://graphics.pixar.com/usd/docs/USD-Glossary.html#USDGlossary-Prim) or properties.
 Modifications are stored in specific [*session layers*](http://graphics.pixar.com/usd/docs/USD-Glossary.html#USDGlossary-SessionLayer)